Itiviti/git-bare-node-rest-api/README.md

 You can run it manually using `npm start`, or use [forever](https://www.npmjs.com/package/forever) to keep it running.

+Set the `REPODIR` env variable to the folder containing your bare repositories.

 ## Credits

 Project was initially forked from [git-rest-api](https://github.com/korya/node-git-rest-api) but has cut most of the ties now.